xhubio/nanook-website/docs/tutorials/transform2dataGenerator.md

 ## Create an initial npm module

 Create a new empty directory.
-Change into it and do npm init.
+Change into it and run npm init.

 ``` c
 mkdir demo-tdg